Vipin-Sharma/Vipin-Sharma.github.io/_posts/2020-09-06-InstanceOf_preview.md

 <br>
 #### Basic case
-Let's take a look at the basic scenario, following code example.
+Let's take a look at the basic scenario, using following code example.

 ```java
 if (integer instanceof Number number) {